scotthelm/fencepost/README.md

     rails g fencepost_config

-This creates a yaml map of your models in
+This creates a yaml map of your models in `config/fencepost.yml`.

-`<your app>/config/initializers/fencepost.rb`.

 You can re-run the initializer at any time.
 You will be asked if you want to overwrite the existing config.
 "Y" will force an overwrite of the file, and you